[Editor’s note: This article was previously published in December 2017. It has since been updated and republished to reflect new fund information.]

-The utilities sector has quietly remained just behind the major market indices for performance in 2017 and it has recently picked up momentum.
-Combined with their defensive qualities, utilities ETFs look good for 2018.
+The utilities sector has quietly remained just behind the major market indices for performance the past few years, and it has recently picked up momentum.
+Combined with their defensive qualities, utilities ETFs look good for 2019.

 The Vanguard Utilities ETF (NYSEARCA:VPU) passively tracks an index that consists of 75 quality U.S. utilities stocks like NextEra Energy Inc (NYSE:NEE), Duke Energy Corp (NYSE:DUK) and Southern Co (NYSE:SO).

-The defensive nature of utilities will show its value once the stock market sees a major correction, which is overdue and a real possibility in 2018.
+The defensive nature of utilities will show its value once the stock market sees another major correction, which remains a real possibility in 2019.

-If stocks continue their climb, 2018 will see the nine-year anniversary for the bull market, which is getting old by historical standards.
+If stocks continue their climb, this year will see the nine-year anniversary for the bull market, which is getting old by historical standards.
 Therefore, now is arguably one of the best times in a decade to begin shifting portfolio holdings to a more defensive posture.

 As of this writing, Kent Thune did not personally hold a position in any of the aforementioned securities.
 However, he holds XLE, XLV and XLP in some client accounts.
 Under no circumstances does this information represent a recommendation to buy or sell securities.